LooseLab/readfish/README.md

   <img src="https://github.com/LooseLab/readfish/raw/dev_staging/examples/images/readfish_logo.jpg">
 </p>

-If you are anything like us, reading a README is the last thing you do when running code.
+If you are anything like us (Matt), reading a README is the last thing you do when running code.
 PLEASE DON'T DO THAT FOR READFISH.
 This will effect changes to your sequencing and - if you use it incorrectly - cost you money.
 We have added a [list of GOTCHAs](#common-gotchas) at the end of this README.
 We have almost certainly missed some... so - if something goes wrong, let us know so we can add you to the GOTCHA hall of fame!

+> [!NOTE]
+> We also have more detailed documentation for your perusal at https://looselab.github.io/readfish

+> [!NOTE]
-Now also see our cool [FAQ](docs/FAQ.md).
+> Now also see our cool [FAQ](docs/FAQ.md).

 readfish is a Python package that integrates with the [Read Until API](https://github.com/nanoporetech/read_until_api).